mbeader/LMUSessionTracker/README.md

 	* During session transitions, the phase changing before the session type may cause an empty new session to be created
 	* When a client already exists in a session, another client joining the server may not match its state by the time it starts sending data
 	* Entry list similarity checking is currently very lenient and may result in strange behavior when a client leaves and rejoins an online practice session
+	* Sector bests of a lap in which a driver swap occurred may not be attributed to the driver the actually set them

 ## Building from source